jup-ag/space-station/guides/4-dca/1-how-to-dca.md

 2. **Input Token Selector:** Select the token you want to spend/ allocate with your DCA orders.
 3. **Input Field:** Enter the amount of the input tokens that you are looking to spend/ allocate with your DCA orders.
 4. **Output Token Selector:** Select the token that you are looking to DCA into or Buy.
-5. **Frequency:** Specify the time freqency for the DCA orders with a numerical input and the dropdown selector.
+5. **Frequency:** Specify the time frequency for the DCA orders with a numerical input and the dropdown selector.
 6. **Duration:** The number of orders you want the DCA to be spread out over.
 7. **Order Summary:** Specify the details for the current DCA order that you are creating.
     In this example: